Shell Customization

 You can press Ctrl+r repeatedly to move backwards through matching entries and Ctrl+s to move forwards.
 If Ctrl+s is not working as expected, see unix.stackexchange: disable ctrl-s.

-As discussed in the .inputrc section, you can use custom key mappings to search based on starting characters of the command.
+As discussed in the .inputrc section, you can use custom key mappings instead of the default offerings.

 Moving the cursor